zingolabs/zingo-mobile/README.md

 1. AS A NONROOT USER: In the `rust/` directory, run `./build.sh`.
    This step will take a long time.
 2. From the root of the project, run `yarn install`
-3. Run `npm run android` to compile and install the app on an emulator or connected device.
+3. Run `yarn run android` to compile and install the app on an emulator or connected device.
 You can also open the `android` directory in Android Studio as a project and hit the run button